AI Slop: How to Detect and Prevent Low-Quality AI Code

 Comments that lie. // Initialize the database connection above initDB().
 It says nothing the code does not, and worse, it drifts.
 The function gets renamed six months later, the comment does not, and now it actively misleads.
 Caught by trivial-comment, narrative-comment, and meta-comment.
 We wrote a whole piece on why this is the most under-rated slop signal: stop letting your agent write comments.

 Swallowed errors.
 An empty catch block, or a catch whose only body is console.log(err).
 The failure is consumed and the caller never learns it happened.
-This is the pattern most likely to turn into a 2am incident, because the system keeps running while quietly doing the wrong thing.
+This can become a production incident when the system keeps running while quietly doing the wrong thing.
 Caught by swallowed-exception, silent-recovery, redundant-try-catch, and in Python by python-bare-except and python-broad-except.
 We told the story of one such bug in the swallowed exception that broke production.

 Type-system escape hatches. as any, as unknown as T, a @ts-ignore dropped in to make an error disappear.
-The agent reached for the fastest way to satisfy the compiler, which throws away the guarantee the type system was there to provide.
+The code satisfied the compiler by removing part of the guarantee the type system was there to provide.
 Caught by unsafe-type-assertion, double-type-assertion, ts-directive, and redundant-type-coercion.

 Hallucinated imports.
 An import of a package that does not exist.
 Sometimes it is a harmless typo the build catches.
 Sometimes it is a name an attacker has already registered, which makes it a supply-chain vector, not a bug.
 This is the one slop pattern we treat as an error rather than a warning.
 Caught by hallucinated-import.